-10 POINTS TO KNOW WHY YOU SHOULD START YOUR AIRLINE PILOT TRAINING WITH HUB'AIR
+10 REASONS WHY YOU SHOULD START YOUR AIRLINE PILOT TRAINING WITH HUB'AIR

 1-Experience is a must

 Hub'air is managed by experienced professionals airline instructor.

 We do not delegate our courses to inexperienced instructors who are just leaving their schools to teach you how to fly in order to build up their own flying hours .